-The Canon EOS 6D Mark II and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in June 2017 and January 2017.
+The Canon EOS 6D Mark II and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in June 2017 and January 2017.
 The 6D Mark II is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D Mark II) and an APS-C sensor.
-The Canon has a resolution of 26 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (6D Mark II) and an APS-C (X-T20) sensor.
+The Canon has a resolution of 26 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably smaller (39 percent) than the Canon 6D Mark II.
 Moreover, the X-T20 is substantially lighter (50 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D Mark II) and the Fujinon X Lens Catalog (X-T20).
 Mirrorless cameras, such as the X-T20, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.